Silvio Cesare

 Silvio Cesare (/tʃɛ'zæreɪ/ chez-ARR-ay) is an Australian security researcher known for his multiple articles in phrack, talks at numerous security conferences including Defcon and Black Hat Briefings.
 Silvio is also a former member of w00w00.
-He is credited with the publication of the first ELF virus for UNIX-like operating systems.
 His security research includes an IDS evasion bug in the widely deployed Snort software.
 Silvio holds a PhD in Computer Science from Deakin University and is the co-founder of the security conference BSides Canberra.
 He earned his Master of Informatics and Bachelor of Information Technology from CQUniversity Australia.
 He currently operates the Canberra based training and consulting provider InfoSect.

 Articles

 Silvio is the author of "Software Similarity and Classification", released by Springer.

 He is the author of numerous whitepapers on information security, including: